thomastli/syndio_chat_app/docs/kubernetes_deployment.md

 2. Application Build:
    - Builds the `docker image` within Minikube's environment
 3. Secrets Management:
-   - Creates a Kubernetes secret for the OpenAI API key
+   - Creates a Kubernetes secret that contains the OpenAI API key and Mongo URI
 4. Resource Deployment:
    - Applies all Kubernetes manifests in sequence:
      - ConfigMap